w3f/research/docs/polkadot/implementors-guide/guide.md

 Parathread claims, when scheduled onto a free core, may not result in a block pending availability.
 This may be due to collator error, networking timeout, or censorship by the validator group.
 In this case, the claims should be retried a certain number of times to give the collator a fair shot.

+Cores are treated as an ordered list of cores and are typically referred to by their index in that list.

 [

   TODO: Validator assignment.
 We want to assign validators to chains, not to cores.
 Assigning to cores means that for parathread cores, the parathread is unclear until late in the process so that would have bad implications for networking.